JIHAD IN THE KORAN

 2:195 Spend [money] for the Cause of Allah and do not cast yourselves with your own hands into destruction (do not stop fighting for the Cause of Allah), and be charitable.
 Surely Allah loves the charitable.

 He does not stop there!
-He reminds the believers who would rather live in peace, that fighting “is good for you” and that they should kill anyone at any time, even entire communities, if they fear they will leave Islam, the meaning of “Sedition is worse than murder” in revelation 2:217.
+He reminds the believers who would rather live in peace that fighting “is good for you” and that they should kill anyone at any time, even entire communities, if they fear they will leave Islam; this is the meaning of “Sedition is worse than murder” in Revelation 2:217.

 2:216 You are enjoined to fight, though it is something you dislike.
 For it may well be that you dislike a thing, although it is good for you; or like something although it is bad for you.
 Allah knows and you do not.